alejandrochacinortega/back-end-server-with-authentication/README.md

+## info ##

 Back end server with authentication using Express, Mongo, Passport

-## info ##
+This projects has authentication for new and existing users and returns a token which can be used.

+Flow:

+1. If signing up -> verify email is not in use -> return token
+2. If signing in -> verify email/password -> return token
+3. Authentication request for a specific resource (secre page, data page, etc) -> verify token -> return resources access

 This project has the following layers and and libraries: